stfc/PSyclone/doc/dynamo0p3.rst

 A kernel that has only column-wise operators as arguments is identified as performing a matrix-matrix operation.
 In this case:

-1) All arguments must be CMA operators;
+1) All arguments must be CMA operators.

 2) Exactly one of the arguments must be written to while the others must be read-only.